ABC Analysis: Indirect Tax Key Topics

 1. Tax Concessions and Exemptions

-These may not be true for all businesses, but it is wise to keep track of the existing tax rebates, exemptions, and concessions as they might help towards savings and do more optimization with their operations.
+These may not be true for all businesses.
+Still, keep track of existing tax rebates, exemptions, and concessions, as they may help towards savings and enable further optimization of operations.

 Research and Development (R&D) Tax Credits: Making use of the R&D tax credits for the benefit of the concerned business.